lszeremeta/molstruct/README.md

     pip install molstruct

 Python 3.2 and above are supported.
 No additional dependencies are required.
-To use molstruct just type the `molstruct` command in terminal.
+To use Molstruct just type the `molstruct` command in terminal.

 ## Docker image